[SS] Where did you earn your undergraduate degree, and what was your major?

 [AM] My favorite classes were those taught by Professor Ben Gomes-Casseres because he kept the students engaged and he really challenged us as we analyzed case studies.

 [SS] Were there any particular resources you used to network that you found helpful when you were seeking a post grad job?

-[AM] In addition to the Brandeis IBS Career Development Center, I found networking with Brandeis alumni and friends in Los Angeles to be a vital resource for post-graduation employment, and as I continued down my career path.
+[AM] In addition to the Brandeis IBS Career Center, I found networking with Brandeis alumni and friends in Los Angeles to be a vital resource for post-graduation employment, and as I continued down my career path.